-Nordstrom Invites Customers To Make Merry And Celebrate The Season Of Joy
+Nordstrom invites Customers To Make Merry And Celebrate The Season Of Joy

 - Free Gift Wrap

-This holiday season, Nordstrom will offer four unique holiday gift wrap prints inspired by different holiday celebrations at Nordstrom and Nordstrom Local stores.
-Full-service gift wrapping is available at Nordstrom and Nordstrom Local stores including a variety of gift wrap, gift tags and ribbon options.
-Customers can pick up their Nordstrom.com orders with free gift wrapping in-store and curbside at Nordstrom and Nordstrom Local stores.
-Customers in select markets can pick up their Nordstrom.com orders gift wrapped in silver gift wrap from their most convenient Nordstrom Rack store.
+This holiday season, Nordstrom will offer four unique holiday gift wrap prints inspired by different holiday celebrations at Nordstrom stores.
+Full-service gift wrapping is available at Nordstrom stores including a variety of gift wrap, gift tags and ribbon options.
+Customers can pick up their Nordstrom.ca orders with free gift wrapping in-store and curbside at Nordstrom stores.
+Customers can also pick up their Nordstrom.ca orders gift wrapped in silver gift wrap from their most convenient Nordstrom Rack store.
 For shipped orders, customers can add a free gift message, purchase a $3 DIY gift-box kit, have their item gift boxed for $5 or bring their item to Nordstrom to be gift wrapped for free.
 Plus, all holiday gift wrap and gift boxes are 100% recyclable.

 - Santa Sacks

-Reusable burlap Santa Sacks were a customer favorite for bundling gifts last year, so we're bringing them back again with more size and shape varieties.
-Customers can shop medium Santa Sacks for $25, large Santa Sacks for $30 and dog stockings for $30 at Nordstrom.com and in store with DIY personalization kits.
-Customers who purchase Santa Sacks online can bring them to any Nordstrom or Nordstrom Local for complimentary personalization.
-Mini-burlap sacks that are perfect for jewelry for $9 large stocking for $45 and the other Santa Sack options will be available at select Nordstrom and Nordstrom Local stores for in-store personalization.
-From October 22 to December 31, a portion of the proceeds of Santa Sacks sold at the Nordstrom NYC flagship and Men's Store, as well as Nordstrom Local in New York City's West Village and Upper East Side will be donated to Good+Foundation, a leading national nonprofit that works to dismantle multi-generational poverty by pairing tangible goods with innovative services for low-income fathers, mothers and caregivers.
-Nordstrom is committed to making a minimum donation of $10,000.
+Reusable burlap Santa Sacks were a customer favourite for bundling gifts last year, so we're bringing them back again.
+Customers can shop medium Santa Sacks for $32, large Santa Sacks for $38 at Nordstrom.ca and in store with DIY personalization kits.
+Customers who purchase Santa Sacks online can bring them to any Nordstrom for complimentary personalization.

 - Free Gift Help

 Nordstrom is here to help you make your holiday gift list and check it twice.
-Customers can make and share their Nordstrom wish list with a stylist or salesperson.
-Chat with a stylist or schedule a virtual or in-store gifting appointment.
+Customers can make and share their Nordstrom wish list with a stylist or salesperson and schedule a virtual or in-store gifting appointment.

 - In-Store and Curbside Pick Up